 This is the best beef stroganoff I’ve ever eaten – paleo or not.
-This is my adult take on a childhood classic – it’s a little spicy, very rich and extremely comforting.
+This is my adult take on a childhood classic – it’s a little spicy, rich, and extremely comforting.

 When I paleo-ify a recipe, and it turns out better than the original version, I honestly count my lucky stars.
 I have no idea how this recipe turned out as well as it did, but trust me, it’s phenomenal.
 The sauce = insanely delicious.
 You won’t even know it’s “paleo.”